Every five years I have to renew my driver's license. So, on the 1462nd day, yes a day late, I trot down to the local RTA office to do the deed.

 She looks at me.

-It's my turn to be difficult "It's blank."
+my turn to be difficult "It's blank."

 She says, with a puzzled look on her face "The bottom line, please."